devonfw-tutorials/katacoda-scenarios-dev/74_Cobigen-setup_cobigen-setup/step3.md

 `cobigen a`{{execute T1}}

-{
-   what it will do: Downloads the latest CobiGen_Templates and unpacks them next to the CLI.
-CobiGen will from now on use these unpacked Templates for generation.
-}

 To get more information about rest of all the command visit on https://devonfw.com/website/pages/docs/master-cobigen.asciidoc_cobigen-cli.html

-To get more information about Troubleshooting in CLI visit on https://devonfw.com/website/pages/docs/master-cobigen.asciidoc_cobigen-cli.html#howto_cobigen-cli-generation.asciidoc_troubleshooting

-Now in the next step we will see how we can integrate CobiGen in eclipse.
+Now in the next step we will see how we can integrate CobiGen with eclipse.